isaacs/node-lru-cache/README.md

-Note that using `status` objects or using `node:diagnostics_channel` listeners _will_ impose a modest permance penalty.
+Note that using `status` objects or using `node:diagnostics_channel` listeners _will_ impose a modest performance penalty.
 Creating data objects is not ever free; do not believe anyone who tells you otherwise.
 But it is as small as possible.

 ## Performance